Captain-Levi-007/CTF_Writeups/Root-Me/Find_the_cat.md

 Hyperfocal Distance             : 2.08 m
 Light Value                     : 6.2
 ```
 - Whoop!
-Whoop! we can see the GPS coordinates, paste them into google earth .
+Whoop!
+We can see the GPS position.
+Paste it into Google Earth.
 - or just convert the gps to coordinates(47°36'16.2"N 7°24'52.5"E) and paste in google maps.
 ![screenshot](Data/Findcat7.png)
 - Address **JC37+QRW Helfrantzkirch, France**
-**city: helfrantzkirch
+**city: helfrantzkirch**